 The Corporation transparently outlines the mortgage terms it offers.
-These options include 3, 6, and 12-month terms available for both first and second mortgages.
+These options include but are not limited to, 3, 6, and 12-month terms available for both first and second mortgages.
 Additionally, the Corporation provides bridge financing as part of its comprehensive service.
 Importantly, their interest rates are dynamic and not set in stone, subject to fluctuations.
 These rates can vary, starting as low as 4.99% for a 12-month first mortgage term and reaching a high of 11.99%.
 For second mortgages, interest rates commence at 7.99% and may climb up to 12.99%.
 It's essential to bear in mind that these rates are subject to change, reflecting the ever-changing dynamics of the market.
+The Corporation may also offer longer-term mortgage options, depending on market conditions, individual circumstances and eligibility.